dfinity/portal/docs/tutorials/02_create_your_first_app/04_deploying-locally-using-candid-ui.md

 ## Using Candid UI to access the data

-Candid UI allows you to access the methods of the actor that we coded at the previosus step.
+Candid UI allows you to access the methods of the actor that we coded at the previous step.
 Try it by clicking "Query".

 ## Summary